dcslagel/las-util-django/README.md

 The default database is sqlite.

 Future versions will implement:
+- Add LAS file posting api
-- Parse the next las section if included in the upload file
+- Parse the 'Well-Information' section if included in the upload file
 - Implement unit testing
 - Clean up web display layout